See the latest vacancies and find out about working for MSF IrelandJobs in Ireland

 MSF was responding to the aftermath of the tsunami in a very professional and effective way, and I also remember meeting teams on the ground who were making some very principled decisions around fundraising and operations due to the overwhelming response to the disaster from the public.
 It impressed me at the time.

 Also in Nepal, where I had worked, I very clearly remember meeting some of the staff who had just trekked back several days after working in field hospitals in remote areas close to frontlines of a conflict between the state and rebel forces.
-In the areas they were working in, no other medical care was available for the people of these areas.
+In the areas they were working in, no other medical care was available.
 I was deeply impressed by the perseverance and tenacity of the teams to reach people who were completely cut-off and this again made me think seriously about how I could contribute to the work of MSF.

-Also spending time in projects that support our Syria response: in places like Jordan, Lebanon, Iraq and Turkey - and talking to the dedicated staff was fascinating and inspiring.
-The innovation and constant hard graft that the teams employ in trying to reach patients, in what is such a complex context, is truly impressive.
-The needs of the people who remain trapped inside Syria are still extremely high and we need to do more to meet them.
+Having started at MSF, working on the Syria crisis was one of the most challenging times of my career to date, but also the most rewarding.
+Spending time in projects that support our Syria response: in places like Jordan, Lebanon and Iraq - and talking to the dedicated staff was fascinating and inspiring.
+The innovation and constant hard graft that the teams employ in trying to reach patients, in what is such a complex context, is truly impressive and it is a privilege to be part of MSF.

-MSF in Ireland, our supporters here and the staff that we send out to ‘the field’ all contribute to our work responding to multiple on-going crises and our medical mission in over 65 countries around the world.
+MSF Ireland, our supporters here and the staff that we send out to the field all contribute to our work responding to multiple on-going crises and our medical mission in over 70 countries around the world.